We are so thankful that you want to learn how to Play Safe & Stay Found while enjoying the snowy backcountry.

-The SBC is designed to introduce you to the joys of hiking and camping in the snow under the supervision and protection of our guide/instructor.
+The SBC is designed to introduce you to the joys of hiking and camping in the snow under the supervision and guidance of an instructor.
 We believe that if you learn how to deal with some of the difficult things in the mountains with the help of someone who knows what “works,” like cold, ice, storms, etc., you’ll have more confidence and security once out on your own.
-Thus, these courses are offered as soon as the snow starts flying in January and run ’till May.
+Thus, these courses are offered as soon as the snow starts flying in January and run ’till mid-April.

-We teach our SBC courses from two different locations (depending on snow conditions), Echo Summit (Desolation Wilderness) or Carson Pass (Mokelumne Wilderness), because they are spectacular in scenery so typical of the Sierra Nevada, yet so close to civilization, city centers, and major airports.
+We teach our SBC course from the north side of Carson Pass, highway 88, Kirkwood, CA, because it is so spectacular in scenery, so typical of the Sierra Nevada, and so close to civilization, city centers, and major airports.

 It is the intent of the Course to pour into you all that we know of “what works” regarding snow-hiking and related issues.
-So, from the time we meet in the trailhead parking lot, your instructor will be constantly showing, talking, guiding, and teaching.
+So, from the time we meet in the western trailhead parking lot, your instructor will be constantly showing, talking, guiding, and teaching.
 It is your responsibility to listen, think about it, and apply it under the instructor’s watchful eye during the weekend.

 Once you are approved to attend your course, you can begin reading or watching select pre-trip published articles and videos to help get you ready (Website “Resources” tab and school Facebook page) .
-There will be group emailings before your trip’s start date to everyone in your course to help you realize what we will be teaching you, how to prepare, and to answer questions about parking, weather, transportation and carpooling, and cancellations, should they occur.
+There will be group emailings to everyone in your course before your trip’s start date to help you realize what we will be teaching, how to prepare, and to answer questions about parking, weather, transportation and carpooling, and cancellations, should they occur.

 - You have been on a few backpacking trips in your past.